omahs/paima-engine-docs/docs/home/100-state-machine/325-creating-events/100-events/1-introduction.md

     1. Historical events are kept permanently by default
     1. (for historical data) Events should be accessible via a [REST](https://en.wikipedia.org/wiki/REST) interface
     1. (for realtime data) Events should be accessible via a [pub-sub system](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern)

+## Use-cases

+1. **Analytics**: event logs can help you get exactly the data you need for better insight into your game, like knowing how many users have completed a quest
+1. **Notifications**: events can easily be streamed into other tools like Discord bots to give notifications when users perform notable actions
+1. **Shadow logs**: sometimes it can be hard (or gas expensive!) to encode the exact logging statements you want in Solidity.
+In fact, sometimes it can be impossible if your application spans multiple stacks or contains non-EVM components.
+Paima event logs can solve this by acting as *shadow logs*: logs that are deterministically emitted as an open standard (assuming you open source the code you wrote with Paima) that others can consume for their application.
+Better support will come for this in Paima in the future (see [this issue](https://github.com/PaimaStudios/paima-engine/issues/411) for more)
+1. **Triggering offchain computation** / **oracles**: there are many cases where you want that your applications reaching a certain state triggers some known private key / entity to perform some action (ex: rewarding the users with tokens, marking an objective as complete in some 3rd party tool, etc.).
+This can be achieved with the Paima event logs, as you can have a Javascript program listen for specific events as their trigger for additional logic to be executed.